 We work on three main areas:

 We explore artificial multi-agent models inspired by self-organising and self-repairing behavior in biology.
 We are especially interested in global-to-local compilation and decentralized coordination, i.e. how user-specified global goals can be translated into local agent interactions, and how one can reason about the correctness and complexity of algorithms based on local agent interactions.
 Our goal is to show how biological design principles (e.g. stigmergy, implicit coordination, self-assembly) can be formally captured, generalized to new tasks, and theoretically analyzed.

 Bio-inspired Robot Collectives

 We use bio-inspired approaches for building and programming novel robotic systems that rely on large numbers of relatively cheap and simple agents, especially robot swarms and self-assembly (e.g. BlueSwarm, Kilobots, Termes, Robobees).
 We are especially interested in the body-brain-colony design space and in embodied intelligence, i.e. how exploiting mechanical intelligence and collective intelligence together can enable novel autonomous robot collectives for new tasks (collective construction, 3D soft self-assembly, underwater exploration, etc).

 We develop mathematical and experiment-driven models of individual behavior to investigate how system-level properties emerge in natural collective systems.
 We work closely with experimental biologists, and conduct field studies.
 Our previous work focused on epithelial tissues in fruit fly development, relating local cell programs to global tissue-level outcomes.
 Our current work focuses on social insects (mound-building termites, collective-transport in ants, army ant self-assembly) that coordinate to achieve complex tasks.
 Our newest work is on beavers and fish schools.

-collective intelligence, swarm intelligence, embodied intelligence, self-organization, multi-agent systems, amorphous computing, global-to-local programming bio-inspired robots, swarm robotics, self-assembling and modular robots, sensor networks decentralized coordination, distributed algorithms, stigmergy, implicit communication
+collective intelligence, swarm intelligence, embodied intelligence, self-organization, multi-agent systems, amorphous computing, global-to-local programming bio-inspired robots, swarm robotics, self-assembling modular robots, mobile sensor networks decentralized coordination, distributed algorithms, stigmergy, implicit communication